Leptogenesis in a Left-Right Symmetric Model with double seesaw: Connecting low-scale and high-scale CP violation

 \subsection{Screening effect}

-For the structure of the light neutrino mass matrix, $m_\nu$, to be determined by the structure of the sterile neutrino mass matrix, $m_S$, we apply screening (cancellation) of Dirac structure in the expression of $m_\nu$ of Eq. (\ref{MajMasses}) \cite{Lindner:2005pk}.
-In reference \cite{Patra:2023ltl}, the authors achieved it by considering $M_D$ and $M_{RS}$ to be proportional to identity ($I$).
+For the structure of the light neutrino mass matrix, $m_\nu$, to be determined by the structure of the sterile neutrino mass matrix, $m_S$, we apply screening (cancellation) of Dirac structures in the expression of $m_\nu$ of Eq. (\ref{MajMasses}) \cite{Lindner:2005pk}.
+In reference \cite{Patra:2023ltl}, the authors achieve it by considering $M_D$ and $M_{RS}$ to be proportional to identity ($I$).
 The consideration was relevant for studying neutrinoless double beta decay.
-However, we cannot have this screening condition for studying leptogenesis as it leads to vanishing CP-asymmetry ($\epsilon=0$).
+However, we cannot have this screening condition for studying leptogenesis as it leads to vanishing CP-asymmetry ($\epsilon_1=0$).
 We take the screening condition \cite{Smirnov:2018luj}:

 Here $k$ is a real constant.
+It is worth noting that the renormalization group (RG) running of Yukawa couplings ($Y_D$ and $Y_{RS}$) from the LRSM symmetry breaking scale to the EW scale might affect the screening mechanism.
+While Ref. \cite{Smirnov:2018luj} mentions that RG running would not destroy the screening, one may refer to Ref. \cite{Lindner:2005pk} for a detailed discussion on the impact of RGE effect on the screening in the context of seesaw mechanism and neutrino masses.
 With Eq.~(\ref{screening}), the relation between light neutrino and sterile neutrino mass matrices $m_\nu$ and $m_S$ becomes $m_S=k^2 m_\nu$.
 The light neutrino Majorana mass matrix is diagonalized with the Pontecorvo, Maki, Nakagawa, Sakata (PMNS) mixing matrix $U_{PMNS}\equiv U_\nu$:

 In what follows, we will use the standard parametrization of the PMNS matrix \cite{ParticleDataGroup:2018ovx}: